fbpx

 SAP expects a lot from the agencies they work with.
 There are a lot of quality steps required from them before the translator clicks the “back to SAP” button and submits the translations.
 Since they have been hosting their translation environment for decades, they have had a lot of opportunity over the years to build in checks and analytics so that the central localization managers have full visibility into who is touching what files and making which changes, which allows them to maintain a level of control over the linguistic tasks being performed by the supply chain.

 There are internal quality checks, as well.
 For marketing content, there is an in-country market review process.
 For software localization, some technical checks may be performed for complex non-Latin languages like Arabic, Hebrew, Japanese, or Hindi on localized builds.
 The focus, in particular for new products, is on language acceptance tests, which are based on test cases provided by the product team.
 Testers in the local markets, as well as linguists at the respective localization agencies manage this process and are tasked with fixing all language issues before each shipment.
+The last two years especially have seen a renewed focus on expanding the language testing operation, both working within existing SAP-developed tools as well as leveraging third-party tech solutions such as rigi.io to harmonize language acceptance procedures.

 There are also very strong local user groups in some key countries that report issues.
-This feedback, combined with feedback from regular users, is constantly reviewed by the localization team.
-With feedback from primary markets being prioritized.
+This feedback, combined with feedback from regular users, is constantly reviewed by the localization team, with feedback from primary markets being prioritized.

 Technology